Towards Unsupervised Domain Generalization: Experiments

-We explore how unsupervised learning helps the generalization ability of models when training data are partially labeled and both the category and domain between unlabeled and labeled data are correlated.
+\paragraph{All correlated UDG} We explore how unsupervised learning enhances the generalization ability of models when training data are partially labeled and both the category and domain between unlabeled and labeled data are correlated.
 We adopt DomainNet and PACS for this setting.
 For DomainNet, we randomly select 3 out of 6 domains as source domains and the remaining as target domains.
 20 out of 300 categories are randomly selected for both training and testing.
 For PACS, we follow the common DG setting where one domain is considered as the target domain while the others as source domains for each run.
-Proportion of labeled data to training data for both datasets varies from 1\% to 10\%.
+The proportion of labeled data to training data for both datasets varies from 1\% to 10\%.

 Results are shown in Table \ref{tab:all_correlated_domainet} (DomainNet) and \ref{tab:all_correlated_pacs} (PACS).
-DIUL outperforms other counterparts with all given fractions of labeled data on DomainNet and 3 out of 4 fractions on PACS.
+DARLING outperforms other counterparts with all given fractions of labeled data on average accuracy on both DomainNet and PACS.
 Surprisingly, when all the training data are labeled, unsupervised pretraining with the same data improves the prediction accuracy on target domains by a noticeable margin.
 This indicates that when there are severe distribution shifts between training and testing data, the supervision from category labels of source domains is insufficient given that it can be considered as biased knowledge in target domains.
-Unsupervised learned dissimilarities among samples from the same category in source domains can introduce valid knowledge for distinguishing categories in target domains, for which unsupervised learning naturally fit the DG problem.
+Unsupervised learned dissimilarities among samples from the same category in source domains can introduce valid knowledge for distinguishing categories in target domains, for which unsupervised learning naturally fits the DG problem.

-Moveover, from the perspective of the graphical model mentioned in Section \ref{para:method}, supervision from source domain helps model to learn a domain relevant classifier, which can fail in target domains.
-While DIUL learns a domain irrelevant representation space leading to more robust predictions in novel domains.
-Thus DIUL achieves a significant improvement compared to SOTA unsupervised learning methods (7.43\% compared to MoCo V2 and 3.89\% to SimCLR V2).